sbabic/swupdate/doc/source/roadmap.rst

 If SWUpdate provides a way to inform a checker if an update can be accepted before downloading, a download is only done when it is really necessary.

-Back-end: Hawkbit Offline support
+Back-end: hawkBit Offline support
 ---------------------------------

-There are several discussions on Hawkbit's ML about how to synchronize an offline update (done locally or via the internal Web-server) with the Hawkbit's server.
-Currently, Hawkbit thinks to be the only one deploying software.
-Hawkbit DDI API should be extended, and afterwards changes must be implemented in SWUpdate.
+There are several discussions on hawkBit's ML about how to synchronize an offline update (done locally or via the internal Web-server) with the hawkBit's server.
+Currently, hawkBit thinks to be the only one deploying software. hawkBit DDI API should be extended, and afterwards changes must be implemented in SWUpdate.

 Back-end: support for generic down-loader